LIGIS/Docs/README.md

 Docs
 ====
-This is where we would like all documents to be kept and organized
+This is where we would like all documents to be kept and organized.
+Changes.